-Ficheall.ie was founded by a group of primary school teachers and principals who witnessed first-hand the social and cognitive benefits chess has for their students.
+Ficheall.ie was founded by a group of primary school teachers and principals who witnessed first-hand the social and cognitive benefits chess had for their students.

-Resilience and Mental Fitness
+Chess and Mental Resilience

 BeWell-DoWell have developed a preventative and accessible model for prioritising well-being and mental fitness in the whole school community.
 The workshops provide schools with practical and evidence-based strategies and a comprehensive list of resources for further support.
 BeWell-Do-Well outline how small changes can have a significant impact in building a strong social and emotional foundation for our students and the adults in their lives.

-- The Benefits of Learning Chess by Clive Hutchby
+The Benefits of Learning Chess – by Clive Hutchby

 Chess and Autism – by Karel van Delft